 Students or their parent(s) must be currently receiving TANF/CalWorks, SSI/SSP, or General Assistance Benefits.
-To receive a BOGFW-A, the student is required to show verification of Benefits and it must be dated within 60 days of application date.
+To receive a BOGFW-A, the student is required to show verification of Benefits and it must be dated within 60 days of the BOGFW application date.
 Students who are eligible for a BOGFW-A will have their Enrollment, Health and Student Center Fees Waived, and the Parking Permit Fee will be reduced.

 Students and/or their Parent(s) must meet the household size and income standards established each year by the State of California.
 Students who are eligible for a BOGFW-B will have their Enrollment Fees waived, and the Parking Permit will be reduced.
 Method-B does not waive the Health Fees.

 Students must complete the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADA, for eligible AB540 students that meet CADA criteria).
 Southwestern College will use the results to determine student eligibility for the BOGFW and will award those students who are enrolled and determined to have a minimum financial need of at least $1104.
 Students who are eligible for a BOGFW-C will have their Enrollment Fee waived and the Parking Permit Fee reduced.
 Method-C does not waive the Heath Fees.

 You are eligible for a BOGFW if you are a dependent of a qualified Veteran, Congressional Medal of Honor Recipient, Victim of the September 11, 2001 terrorist attack, or deceased Law Enforcement/Fire personnel killed in the line of duty.
 Verification of eligibility from the appropriate agency is required.
 Students who are eligible for a special classification BOGFW will only have their enrollment fees waived.